ufoscout/AjaRS/README.md

 ```

 ### Surf
-To use it enable the the `surf` feature, in the Cargo.toml file:
+To use it enable the `surf` feature, in the Cargo.toml file:
 ```toml
 ajars = { version = "LAST_VERSION", features = ["surf"] }
 ```